Enabling an integrated and connected pharmacy workforce:

 - Involve pharmacists and their teams in identifying and delivering solutions for reducing health inequalities

-The concept of the Inverse Care Law proposed thirty years ago by Julian Tudor Hart, describes a perverse relationship between the need for health care and its actual utilisation.
+The concept of the Inverse Care Law proposed 30 years ago by Julian Tudor Hart, describes a perverse relationship between the need for health care and its actual utilisation.
 The network of community pharmacies helps to buck the trend of the inverse care law as there are a greater number of pharmacies in socio-economically deprived areas.
-This ensures that the people across Scotland have access to healthcare and advice within their localities wherever they live.
+This ensures that people across Scotland have access to healthcare and advice within their localities wherever they live.